shadikkhan/langgraph-adaptive-education/backend/README.md

 # Explain Like I'm 10 - Backend API

-This is the backend API for the "Explain Like I'm 10" application, which generates age-appropriate explanations using LangGraph and Ollama LLM with real-time streaming support.
+This is the backend API for the "Explain Like I'm 10" application, which generates age-appropriate explanations using LangGraph and Ollama LLM with real-time streaming support, intent inference, and interactive quiz generation.

 ## Architecture

 The backend is built with:
 - **FastAPI**: Web framework with async support and Server-Sent Events (SSE)
-- **LangGraph**: Workflow orchestration for generating explanations with intelligent routing
+- **LangGraph**: Workflow orchestration with intelligent intent-based routing
 - **Ollama**: Local LLM (llama3.1:8b) for generating content
 - **gTTS**: Google Text-to-Speech for audio generation
 - **Streaming AI**: Real-time response generation using `astream()`